 A single channel can be switched between mono and stereo mode.
-The mode is set in the channel settings.
+The mode is set in the channel settings panel (tool symbol).

 Channel name.
 The name field is the preferred place to select a channel by a mouse click.
 A double click opens a dialog to assign a different name.
-The original name will be shown when activating the option Names in the View Options.
+The original name will be shown when activating the option O-Names in the View Options.